education.vic.gov.au

 In the early stages of developing an EAL program it is worthwhile to build an informed view of EAL learning and teaching within the school.

-EAL Regional Program Officers will be able to assist with identifying professional learning needs and opportunities for mainstream teachers, EAL specialists and multicultural education aides (MEAs).
+EAL Regional Program Officers can help identify professional learning needs and opportunities for mainstream teachers, EAL specialists and multicultural education aides (MEAs).

 To successfully deliver a whole-school EAL program, all teaching staff should understand: